The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations at a triple junction

 \section{Gradient flow calibrations at a triple junction}

-The aim of this section is to construct a gradient flow calibration in the case of three interfaces meeting at a single triple junction.
-This geometric setting will be referred to in the following as a \emph{regular triod moving by mean curvature}.
-All relevant local, geometric properties of a regular triod moving by mean curvature are collected in Definition~\ref{def:triod}.
-We then state the main result of this section, Proposition~\ref{prop:xi_triple_junction}, which provides all relevant properties of the constructed fields.
+The aim of this section is to construct a gradient flow calibration in the model case of three regular interfaces meeting at a single triple junction.
+The space-time trajectory of such a triple junction will be denoted by $\mathcal{T}=\bigcup_{t\in [0,T]}\mathcal{T}(t){\times}\{t\}$ where $\mathcal{T}(t)\subset\Rd[2]$ is a singleton for all~$t\in [0,T]$.
+For simplicity, we assume throughout the section that the triple junction consists of interfaces between the phases $1$, $2$, and $3$.
+We will also use cyclical indices $i=1,2,3$ throughout the section, i.\,e.\ for simplicity we identify $i=0$ with $i=3$, $i=4$ with $i=1$, and so on; for instance, we may write $\xi_{0,1}$ instead of $\xi_{3,1}$ etc.

+Similar to the previous one, the constructions provided in this section are local in the sense that they are restricted to a sufficiently small space-time neighborhood of the evolving triple junction~$\mathcal{T}$.
+We first formalize this by introducing the notion of an \textit{admissible localization radius $r=r_{\mathcal{T}}\in (0,1]$ for the triple junction~$\mathcal{T}$} in Definition~\ref{def:locRadiusTripleJunction}.
+We then state the main result of this section, Proposition~\ref{prop:xi_triple_junction}, which provides all relevant properties of the constructed calibrations.